 We’ll let you decide for yourself after reading our six reasons for including a homepage button on your website:

-Reason 3: Unlike many years ago when websites and search engines were relatively new, most of your users won’t actually be landing on the homepage.
+Unlike many years ago when websites and search engines were relatively new, most of your users won’t actually be landing on the homepage.
 They’ll be going directly to a landing page from an advert or link that they’ve clicked.
 The page they land on may not be where they want to end up, so they’ll use the home page button to get to where they need to be.

-Reason 4: Offering an easy way for users to find the homepage button reduces something called friction.
+Offering an easy way for users to find the homepage button reduces something called friction.
 In UX speak, friction is when a user is looking for something and can’t find it easily.
 Making the home page prominent reduces the risk of this, thus reducing the risk of drop off rates due to friction frustration.

 In essence, adding a homepage button improves your SEO, improves your UX and reducing the bounce rate for your website due to friction.
 With so many benefits for something so simple, what are you waiting for?
 Ensure your user’s know where they’re going and how to get there with a handy homepage button today.
+Get in touch with us if you need a hand.